Exponential decay for the near-critical scaling limit of the planar Ising model: Exponential decay on the lattice

 where $C_1(h)\in (0,\infty)$ only depends on h. \end{proposition}

 Before proving Proposition \ref{propFK}, we state and prove several lemmas.
 The first gives a useful property of CLE$_{16/3}$ and its related conformal measure ensemble; the idea of such coupled loop and measure ensembles originated in \cite{CN09}.
-Let $\Lambda_{3,1}:=[0,3]\times[0,1]$ and $\Lambda^a_{3,1}$ be its a-approximation.
-By Theorem 1.7 of \cite{KS16}, in the scaling limit $a\downarrow 0$, the loop ensemble of interfaces of ($h=0$) FK-open clusters in $\Lambda_{3,1}^a$ with free boundary condition converges in distribution to CLE$_{16/3}$ in $\Lambda_{3,1}$.
-In Theorem 8.2 of \cite{CCK17}, it was proved that the joint law of the collection of interfaces of FK-open clusters and the collection of normalized counting measures (with normalization $a^{15/8}$) of the FK-open clusters converges in distribution, in the same limit $a\downarrow 0$, to the joint law of CLE$_{16/3}$ and a collection of limiting counting measures (a conformal measure ensemble).
-Let $\mathbb{P}_{\Lambda_{3,1}}$ be the latter joint law (i.e., in the scaling limit).
+Let $\Lambda_{3,1}:=[0,3]\times[0,1]$ and $\Lambda^a_{3,1}$ be its $a$-approximation.
+By Theorem \ref{thmconvcle} in Appendix \upperRomannumeral{1}, in the scaling limit $a\downarrow 0$, the loop ensemble of boundaries of ($h=0$) FK-open clusters in $\Lambda_{3,1}^a$ with free boundary condition converges in distribution to CLE$_{16/3}$ in $\Lambda_{3,1}$.
+From Theorem \ref{thmconvcme}, we know that the joint law of the collection of boundaries of FK-open clusters and the collection of normalized counting measures (with normalization $a^{15/8}$) of the FK-open clusters converges in distribution, in the same limit $a\downarrow 0$, to the joint law of CLE$_{16/3}$ and a collection of limiting counting measures (a conformal measure ensemble).
+Let $\mathbb{P}_{\Lambda_{3,1}}$ denote the latter joint law (i.e., in the scaling limit).